 But into the shop walks the mysterious Lelani Balt – Lightning Bolt – and sparks begin to fly.
 Bert might finally have something to write about.

 Bert decides mid-suicide attempt that he needs to leave his mother a decent note.
 He has to remove his suicide clothing, because he doesn’t want it creased…you know?
-Then his mom gets home…and well…Bert has to put some effort into living for a few days as he tackles his letter to mother.
+Then his mom gets home…and well…Bert has to put some effort into living for a while as he tackles his letter to mother.
 You get such a real feel for all the characters in this book….and it really sets the scene for some good story telling!
 I am honestly so impressed….I feel like if I had decided to write a book like this….this is what I would hope it sounded like.
 This book is such an easy read…very different to anything I have read before.
 Also it had an ending I didn’t really see coming…..

 I’d definitely recommend you pick this up if you’re in the mood to dabble in some local talent.
 I don’t read many local books, but Vincent Pienaar has really made me realise that I am missing out!
 Also it’s a really easy read (as I’ve said) and it’s something relevant…maybe it will distract you from the Tsunamis you feel you have going on in your own life.